If you have a software that you want to simulate, this article is right for you.

 Capture Area Section

 - Custom: Allow recording just a specific part of screen, take the following steps to record a specific part of the screen:

 Step 2: Specify the size in the Size spin box, or select one of the preset sizes from the list (1).

 Step 3 (Optional): Click the Lock to application check box (2) to lock to the recorded application.

 Step 4 (Optional): Select one application from the List-of-application box (3).
-This lets the Capture Frame stick to and follow where the recorded application moves.
+This lets the blue rectangle stick to and follow where the recorded application moves.

 Step 5: Click the button next to the List-of-application box to change the lock mode (4).

 - Fit To Boundary: Resize the window of the selected application to fit the capture area.

 - Fit To Application: Resize the capture area to fit the window of the selected application.